Overview

 Every year, Albertans are killed or harmed while on the job.
 There has been an average of 50,000 work-related injuries per year in recent years in Alberta.
 By taking actions before an event occurs, workplace fatalities, illnesses and injuries can be prevented.

-This is the goal of the occupational health and safety (OHS) system – to keep workplaces and workers healthy and safe.
+This is the main goal of the occupational health and safety (OHS) system – to keep workplaces and workers healthy and safe.
 This is done through awareness and action.

 Prevention

-The OHS prevention initiative focuses on the 3 most common injuries and illnesses that occur in workplaces:
+Help create awareness and prevent the 3 most common injuries and illnesses that occur in workplaces:

-- injuries, illnesses resulting from workplace violence, harassment and mental health issues (psychosocial hazards)
+- Mental health – injuries, illnesses resulting from workplace violence, harassment and mental health issues (psychosocial hazards)

 Protecting at-risk workers

-The OHS prevention initiative also focuses on workforce types known to be at higher risk of injury and illness:
+The OHS Prevention Initiative also focuses on workforce types known to be at higher risk of injury and illness:

 - small businesses – private sector employers who have less than 20 workers